Most drivers pay an automobile insurance premium every month, but they seldom think about what happens when they need to file a claim.

 WHEN SHOULD YOU NEGOTIATE DIRECTLY WITH AN INSURANCE COMPANY?

-After a traffic collision in Massachusetts, if you’ve sustained only vehicle damage, there’s usually no reason why you shouldn’t negotiate directly with an auto insurance company.
-If, however, a negligent driver injured you in the collision, before you even speak with an insurance company, discuss your legal rights and options with an experienced Boston personal injury attorney.
-In some cases, injured victims of negligent drivers will have to file a personal injury lawsuit to be reimbursed for their medical bills and other injury-related losses.
+If, however, a negligent driver injured you in the collision, before you even speak with an insurance company, discuss your legal rights and options with a trustworthy Boston personal injury attorney.

 The first step is simply notifying your own auto insurance company that you’ve been involved in a traffic crash.

 If you negotiate your claim without an attorney’s help, contact the company, complete the claim forms and other paperwork, and include any supporting documentation.

 Before you negotiate with an insurance company, decide what you believe is the appropriate settlement amount, and then determine what is the lowest amount that you are actually willing to accept.

 Adjusters sometimes make ridiculously low first settlement offers for two reasons: because some people accept those offers, and to see how you respond.

 WHAT CAN A CLAIM NEGOTIATION ENTAIL?

 Identify the strongest point of your claim – it might be that the other driver was legally intoxicated, for example, or that your family members have been seriously inconvenienced – and emphasize that point throughout the negotiations.

 Send the adjuster a letter – not an email – confirming the final settlement amount, what that amount covers, and the anticipated date of payment.

 However, if you are negotiating an insurance claim and the company offers you excuses, uses delaying tactics, or fails to pay you promptly after a claim settlement has been reached, you may be the victim of an insurance company’s bad faith.

 If it isn’t, your attorney may recommend that you pursue an insurance bad faith lawsuit.
 In some states, such as Arizona, you will need the help of an Arizona personal injury law firm.

 WHAT IS REQUIRED AT THE SCENE OF AN ACCIDENT?

 You need to know what those steps are because at the scene of a crash, you won’t be able to speak to an attorney or an adjuster.

 If you’ve been injured, get treated, but if you aren’t injured, try to get a check-up anyway and within 24 hours if possible.
 That way, you’ll know if you sustained any latent injuries, and you’ll create the medical records that you might just need as the legal situation after the accident unfolds.

 You’ll need to trade names, driver’s license numbers, and personal and insurance contact information with the other driver, and it’s a good idea to confirm that information as soon as you can.

 Take photographs – as many as you can – of the site of the crash and the vehicle damages.
 If you’ve been injured in a way that’s visible, have someone photograph your injury or injuries.

 Be ready to offer all of the information you’ve compiled, as well as your own version of what happened, when you file your auto insurance claim.

 Again, most of the suggestions offered here apply to property damage in a traffic accident.
 If you sustained even a minor physical injury in traffic due to another driver’s negligence – anything more than the most trivial small cuts or bruises – don’t even speak with an insurance adjuster, don’t provide anything in writing, and do not put your signature on any insurance documents.